GitHub Agentic Workflows

 - "*.storage.example.com" # Matches files.storage.example.com

-If you encounter network access blocked errors, verify that required domains or ecosystems are included in the allowed list.
+If you encounter network access blocked errors, verify that required domains or ecosystems are in the allowed list.
 Start with network: defaults and add specific requirements incrementally.
 Network access violations are logged in workflow execution logs.